Bubble-tip anemone: Aquaculture

 Anemones are not easy to keep, and require a knowledgeable aquarist.
-The aquarium must be at least 6 months old and stable to receive the anemone.
-The bigger the tank, the easier it'll be to keep a healthy anemone.
+The aquarium must be at least six months old and stable to receive the anemone.
+The bigger the tank, the easier it will be to keep a healthy anemone.

-Conservation and Threats
+Conservation and threats

 E quadricolor is not currently listed on the IUCN Red List of Threatened Species, but it is facing hardships with global climate change and anthropogenic activities.
 Anthropogenic activities have increased atmospheric carbon dioxide and consequently global temperatures are predicted to raise by 4.3 °C while seawater pH is likely to decrease by 0.3 units.
 It has been observed that future ocean temperatures will cause bleaching in E. quadricolor, whereas increased pCO_{2} generally had no significant effects on the anemone.
 Coral bleaching events will have detrimental impacts on host sea anemones and the symbionts as a result of climate change.